-It may be necessary to make amendments to a planning application.
+All amendments are at the discretion of the planning case officer and requires their written agreement.
 If the amendment is not considered minor we may decide a new planning application will be required.

-- if information has been overlooked or incorrect at the validation or registration stage and is considered by the planning case officer to be required for the decision of the application
+- if information has been overlooked or incorrect at the validation or registration stage, and is considered by the planning case officer to be required for the decision of the application

 - for minor changes following the expiry of the initial consultation period, or if additional information has been requested by a consultee.
 These are at the discretion of the planning case officer, and at their written request.
 These will be the subject of one round of re-consultation and will require an agreement to an extension of time for determination of the application of at least 4 weeks